-Did this financial product have a sustainable investment objective? •• Yes •• X No It made sustainable investments with an environmental objective:% X It promoted Environmental/Social (E/S) characteristics and while it did not have as its objective a sustainable investment, it had a proportion of 52% of sustainable investments In economic activities that qualify as environmentally sustainable under the EU Taxonomy With an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy In economic activities that do not qualify as environmentally sustainable under the EU Taxonomy With an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy X With a social objective It made sustainable investments with a social objective:% It promoted E/S characteristics, but did not make any sustainable investments
+Did this financial product have a sustainable investment objective? investment means an investment in an •• X Yes No that contributes to X It made sustainable investments with an It promoted Environmental/Social (E/S) an environmental or environmental objective: 16% characteristics and while it did not have as its objective a sustainable investment, investment does not it had a proportion of % of sustainable investments anv environmental In economic activities that qualify as With an environmental objective in economic activities that qualify as environmentally sustainable under investee companies environmentally sustainable under the EU Taxonomy the EU Taxonomy X In economic activities that do not With an environmental objective in qualify as environmentally sustainable economic activities that do not under the EU Taxonomy qualify as environmentally sustainable under the EU Taxonomy With a social objective X It made sustainable investments with a It promoted E/S characteristics, but did social objective: 82% not make any sustainable investments economic activity social objective, provided that the significantly harm or social objective and that the follow good governance practices.